Explore New Orleans

 Visit the New Orleans Museum of Art * Mid City

 The New Orleans Museum of art, the city’s oldest fine arts institution, is located at 1 Collins Diboll Circle in the New Orleans City Park.
 You will need your own transportation to get there and once you are there I am sure that you will enjoy City Park and the museum.
 The Museum is home to a collection of more than 40,000 objects with a value of about $200 million.
 The collection consists of European paintings and sculpture form the 16th through 20th centruries; French and American art, photography, and glass; Asian, African, Oceanic, Pre-Columbian, and Native American art.
 In addition, the Museum hosts a wide range of captivating special and traveling exhibitions.
 For more information, to view current or upcoming exhibitions, or to see a calendar or events for the Museum, visit the New Orleans museum of Art website.
 The New Orleans museum of Art is about 5 miles from the French Quarter.
 You can take the Canal Streetcar City Park/Museum streetcar to the museum; it is the last stop at the end of the North Carrollton Avenue spur line.
+When you get off the streetcar the museum is about a 5 minute walk.

 New Orleans African American Museum * Historic Tremé Neighborhood

 Located in Tremé, the oldest surviving black community in the United States, the New Orleans African American Museum is dedicated to protecting, preserving, and promoting through education the history, art, and culture of African Americans in New Orleans and the African diaspora.
 Exhibits change regularly, so call ahead to find out what is on display.
 The Museum is housed in the beautiful Tremé Villa, 1418 Governor Nicholls St, considered by some to be one of the finest examples of a Creole villa in the city.
 Built in 1828-29, the home retains many of its original decorative details.
 There are five restored buildings to visit.
 Visitors enjoy both established and emerging artists' work in sculpture, painting and other artistic expressions.
-The mission of the New Orleans African American Museum is to preserve, interpret and promote the African American cultural heritage of New Orleans, with a particular emphasis on the Tremé community
+The mission of the New Orleans African American Museum is to preserve, interpret and promote the African American cultural heritage of New Orleans, with a particular emphasis on the Tremé community.